Understanding the different types of love.

 Infatuation

 To rephrase, this could be a version of “love at first sight.”
-In short, it feels like an immediate, intense physical attraction to someone—a burning desire for the other person.
+In short, it feels like an immediate, intense physical attraction to someone.
+A burning desire for the other person.
 It is a love based on chemistry and physical attraction and tends to last a short time.

 Fatuous Love: